VictorTaelin/lsign/README.md

 seen as a streamed version of Lamport's scheme, optimized to sign very, very small messages.

-In short, the main insight is that LSign doesn't hash the message before signing.
-Instead, it signs the message directly, assuming it is really small (say, 1-16 bits), and it is really efficient in those cases.
-The signature size increases linearly with message size, reaching parity with Lamport signatures on payloads larger than 86 bits.
+In short, the main insight is that LSign doesn't sign the hash of the message; it signs the message directly, and it is very efficient when the message is really small (say, 1-16 bits).
+As the message grows, so does the signature size, reaching parity with Lamport signatures on payloads larger than 86 bits.

 API
 ---